-In this respect, the grant agreements will set, in principle, annual deliver on in-kind contributions for the projects selected under this topic, as we mandatory reporting requirements, for those applicants who are Pri Members of EU-Rail.
-Indicative project duration 24 months Type of Action Innovation Action Technology Readiness Level Activities are expected to achieve a TRL 6/7 - see General Annex B for a guide to the TRL definitions and criteria to be used.
-Admissibility conditions Regarding admissibility conditions and related requirements, part A of the Horizon Europe Work Programme 2023-2024 General Annexes applies, with the following exception: the limit for a full Innovation Action application is set to 120 pages.
+In this respect, the grant agreements will set, in principle, annual deliverable on in-kind contributions for the projects selected under this topic, as well as mandatory reporting requirements, for those applicants who are Private Members of EU-Rail.
+Indicative project duration • • Type of Action Innovation Action Technology Readiness Level Activities are expected to achieve a TRL 6/7 - see General Annex B for a guide to the TRL definitions and criteria to be used.
+Admissibility conditions and related requirements, part A Horizon Europe Work Programme 2023-2024 General Annexes applied the following exception: the limit for a full Innovation Action applications set to 120 pages.
 Special skills and/or capabilities expected from the Applicant(s) Applicants should ensure that their proposals and consortium reflect the aggregated expertise to perform the activities and achieve the objectives set by the topic.
 The applicants are expected to gather the necessary technical expertise from Operators, Infrastructure Managers, DAC Suppliers, Loco Suppliers, Loco Keepers as well as the capabilities, capacity and proven experience to execute the required test program and to provide the test results.
 The applicants should also ensure the provision of the required test infrastructure and test assets and the managerial expertise for its execution.
 Applicants must ensure their capacity to industrialise and respect the normative landscape applicable to electronic / electropneumatic / electromechanical products for passenger and/or freight railway applications.
-Complementary expertise from research institutes and academia, could allow - planning, developing, studying, testing and evaluating solutions, systems and demonstrators together with the previous categories of expertise, - supporting any possible scientific or methodological issues that may arise during the performance of the action, - contributing to other aspects of the innovation cycle, as well as to the procedural aspects for validation, certification, etc. Contribution to the monitoring and implementation, standardisation, of the EU-Rail Programme The action resulting from this topic is contributing the Flagship Area 5 and it is a contributor to the achievement of the objectives identified in the Master Plan as further detailed in the Multi-Annual Work Programme .
-In this respect, applicants are expected to deliver relevant information (data, results, etc.) as mutually agreed, to the JU and the Linked Project[s] to contribute to the advancement of the Innovation and System Pillars activities, as well as in view of the development and implementation of EU rail-key-documents/ Refer to the MAWP available at https://rail-research.europa.eu/about-europes-rail/europes-rail-reference-documents/
+Complementary expertise from research institutes and academia, could allow - planning, developing, studying, testing and evaluating solutions, systems and demonstrators together with the previous categories of expertise, - supporting any possible scientific or methodological issues that may arise during the performance of the action, - contributing to other aspects of the innovation cycle, as well as to the procedural aspects for validation, certification, etc. Complementary expertise from other sectors and parties, with particular attention to SMEs and Start-ups, which may contribute to enhance the actions' outcome.
+Contribution to the monitoring and implementation, standardisation, of the EU-Rail Programme The action resulting from this topic is contributing the Flagship Area 5 and it is a contributor to the achievement of the objectives identified in the Master Plan 72 as further detailed in the Multi-Annual Work Programme 73 .
+In this respect, applicants are expected to deliver relevant information (data, results, etc.) as mutually agreed, to the JU and the Linked Project[s] to contribute to the advancement of the Innovation and System Pillars 74 activities, as well as in view of the development and implementation of EU rail-key-documents/